Gaussian random permutation and the boson point process: Gaussian random interlacements

 \section{Gaussian random interlacements}

-The goal of this section is to construct a measure on the space of doubly infinite trajectories in $\R^d$, $d\ge 3$, analogous to the intensity of the Gaussian loop soup.
-The Gaussian random interlacements process with intensity $\beta$ is defined as a Poisson process with an intensity proportional to this measure.
+In this section we construct a measure on the space of doubly infinite trajectories in $\R^d$, $d\ge 3$, analogous to the intensity measure of the Gaussian loop soup.
+We then define the Gaussian random interlacements as a Poisson process with an intensity measure proportional to this measure.
 We adapt the strategy developed by Sznitman \cite{Sznitman1} to introduce the model of random interlacements in $\Z^d$.
-The intensity measure of the set of paths that intersect a bounded set $A$ is obtained as the projection of a measure supported on trajectories that visit $A$ at time $0$ for the first time.
-Precisely, the location of the first visit to $A$ is distributed according to the equilibrium measure of the associated random walk, and from this location two independent random walk trajectories are drawn, with the one running up to time $-\infty$ being conditioned to never return to $A$.
-We here propose an alternative, equivalent measure that chooses the location $x$ of the trajectory at time $0$ uniformly in $A$, draws two independent random walk trajectories starting at $x$, up to $-\infty$ and $+\infty$ times respectively, and assigns weight to the resulting doubly infinite path that is inversely proportional to its total number of visits to $A$.
+The intensity measure of the set of paths that intersect a bounded set $\Lambda$ is obtained as the projection of a measure supported on trajectories that visit $\Lambda$ at time $0$ for the first time.
+Precisely, the location of the first visit to $\Lambda$ is distributed according to the equilibrium measure of the associated random walk, and from this location two independent random walk trajectories are drawn, with the one running up to time $-\infty$ being conditioned to never return to $\Lambda$.
+We here propose an alternative, equivalent measure that chooses the location $x$ of the trajectory at time $0$ uniformly in $\Lambda$, draws two independent random walk trajectories starting at $x$, up to $-\infty$ and $+\infty$ times respectively, and assigns weight to the resulting doubly infinite path that is inversely proportional to its total number of visits to $\Lambda$.
 In \S\ref{pm2} we compute the density, Laplace functionals and point correlations of the point marginal of the Gaussian random interlacements.

 For $d\ge 3$, define